MV10/monkey-hi-hat/packaging/README.md

 * If FFmpeg was updated:
   * Windows:
     * Create a new `mhh-ffmpeg-x-x-x.zip` where x-x-x is FFmpeg version
-    * Rename the .zip to .bin
-    * Upload .bin file to monkeyhihat.com in `public_html/installer_assets` via cpanel File Manager
+    * Upload .zip file to `monkeyhihat.com/public_html/installer_assets` via cpanel File Manager
   * Linux:
-    * Manual installation required; update the instructions
+    * User-installed as a dependency (apt install ffmpeg, not version-specific)

 * If NDI is updated:
   * Windows:
     * Zip `Processing.NDI.Lib.x64.dll` to `ndi-win-x.x.x.zip` (version on NDI Tools page)
-    * Rename the .zip to .bin
-    * Upload .bin file to monkeyhihat.com in `public_html/installer_assets` via cpanel File Manager
+    * Upload .zip file to `monkeyhihat.com/public_html/installer_assets` via cpanel File Manager
   * Linux:
-    * `libndi.so` is included in the manual-install archive
+    * `libndi.so` is included in the install archive

 * For any updates (including dotnet):
   * Windows: update the download URLs in `Installer.cs`
-  * Linux: manual installation required; update the instructions
+  * Linux: user installs dependencies; update the instructions

 ## Manual Pre-Packaging Steps